Architecture Overview

 Message Collection

-The SL1 appliances that receive and process inbound, asynchronous syslog and trap messages from monitored devices.
+In a distributed system, nodes or appliances receive and process inbound, asynchronous syslog and trap messages from monitored devices.

 The following nodes or appliances can perform the message collection function: